rtlabs-com/p-net/doc/compliancetest.rst

 Tips and ideas
 --------------
-If you end up with ``Pass with Hint "The device made a EPM Request from a not Profinet port"``, that means that wrong source port was used when sending UDP messages.
-See the page on Linux in this documentation on how to adjust the ephemeral port range.
+If you end up with ``Pass with Hint "The device made a EPM Request from a not Profinet port"``, it means that wrong source port was used when sending UDP messages.
+See :ref:`additional-linux-details` on how to adjust the ephemeral port range.

 If your software version indicates that it is a prototype version (letter "P")